tdviet/fedcloudclient/docs/usage.rst

     | 862d4ede-6a11-4227-8388-c94141a5dace | Image for EGI CentOS 7 [CentOS/7/VirtualBox]    | active |
     ...

-If the site is *ALL_SITES*, the Openstack command will be executed on all sites in EGI Federated Cloud.
+If the site is *ALL_SITES*, the OpenStack command will be executed on all sites in EGI Federated Cloud.

-* **"fedcloud openstack-int --site <SITE> --vo <VO> --oidc-access-token <ACCESS_TOKEN>"** : Call Openstack client without command, so users can work with Openstack site in interactive mode.
+* **"fedcloud openstack-int --site <SITE> --vo <VO> --oidc-access-token <ACCESS_TOKEN>"** : Call OpenStack client without command, so users can work with OpenStack site in interactive mode.
 This is useful when users need to perform multiple commands successively.
 For example, users may need get list of images, list of flavors, list of networks before creating a VM.
 OIDC authentication is done only once at the beginning, then the keystone token is cached and will be used for successive commands without authentication via CheckIn again.